 Baruntse Expedition starts after a flight to Tumlingtar and about 15 days of walk from Baruntse - and when reaching the base camp, we prepare for or do some prior training before attempting the summit.

 Mt.
 Baruntse was one of the early Himalayan peaks recognized by Edmund Hillary’s team for climbing east of Everest.
 The peak is crowned by four summits on four ridges with a high rate of successful ascent on the normal route via South Ridge.
+But the steep sections of ice at 50 degrees and a prominent ice cliff at about 7000 meters make the South-East Ridge technically difficult and challenging.

-The style of climbing is cautious and well-timed, with excellent leadership, organization, Sherpa climbers, walkie-talkie radios, satellite telephones, cooks and waiters, tasty food, the best equipment, a full kitchen in base camp, two camps on the mountain, 1000 of meters of fixed-line, hundreds of rock, ice and snow anchors, top-quality high altitude tents and high altitude stoves, expedition mix gas, and full safety equipment: medical oxygen, Gamow bag, and extensive medical kit.
+Also, a setup of a full kitchen in the base camp, two camps on the mountain, 1000 meters of fixed-line, ice and snow anchors, top-quality high altitude tents and high altitude stoves, expedition mix gas, and full safety equipment such as medical oxygen, Gamow bag, and extensive medical kit will help us succeed.

 Experienced guides and the support crew from Himalayan Trekkers will try their level best to make your climb a lifetime memory.
 For more info about our team and crew contact us at email@example.com